 ⇢ Other pasta recipes like this you’ll ♥️: garlic and parmesan penne, pasta with arrabiata sauce or give our favorite sausage and peppers pasta a try…so good!

 Italian sausage is meant to be in pasta (and pizza!)
-It adds so much flavor so make sure you get a good one.
-My favorite Italian sausage is from a local meat market but stores like Fresh Market feature amazing bulk Italian sausage right in the meat case.
-You just need about ½ lb for this recipe which makes it downright economical!
+It adds so much flavor so make sure you choose a good bulk Italian sausage.
+My favorite Italian sausage is from a local meat market but stores like Fresh Market feature amazing bulk sausage right in the meat case.
+You just need about 1/2 lb for this recipe which makes it downright economical!

-While it looks like a long ingredient list, most of these items you'll likely have in your pantry.
-(Btw, I'm a biiiig fan of keeping a well-stocked Italian pantry and if you're not on my email list, scroll down below and you'll get a whole rundown of what you need to cook like an Italian!)
+While it looks like a long ingredient list, you’ll likely have most of these items your pantry.
+(Btw, I’m a biiiig fan of keeping a well-stocked Italian pantry and if you’re not on my email list, scroll down below and you’ll get a whole rundown of what you need to cook like an Italian!)

 ⇢ You can find the full ingredient list + measurements in the recipe card directly below.